 Thanks to The Lion King 3D, the top ten movies on the North American box office chart were up an impressive 33 percent compared to the previous weekend.
 That’s the largest increase since the up 72 percent registered when Harry Potter and the Deathly Hallows: Part 2 came out on the July 15–17 weekend, and the fourth highest weekend-to-weekend increase so far in 2011.

-Though it performed much better than expected when early, rough box office estimates came out on Friday evening, The Lion King failed to reach the $35 million some had been expecting by Saturday.
-Even so, Disney’s animated blockbuster took in $30.15 million at 2,330 locations, averaging a remarkable – for a rerelease – $12,941 per theater.
+Though it performed far better than expected when early, rough box office estimates came out on Friday evening, The Lion King failed to reach the $35 million some had been expecting by Saturday.
+Disney’s animated blockbuster took in $30.2 million at 2,330 locations, averaging a remarkable – for a rerelease – $12,941 per theater.

-For the time being, James Cameron’s 1997 Oscar-winning romantic melodrama Titanic is the next major 2D-to-3D “old” movie conversion to hit North American screens.
+Looks like James Cameron’s Oscar-winning 1997 romantic melodrama Titanic is the next major 2D-to-3D “old” movie conversion to hit North American screens.
 Those wishing to check out a three-dimensional version of the killer iceberg can do so in early April 2012.
-However, to the best of my knowledge the Leonardo DiCaprio-Kate Winslet romance will remain one-dimensional.
+However, to the best of our knowledge the Leonardo DiCaprio-Kate Winslet liaison will remain one-dimensional.

-By Sunday evening, The Lion King will also have surpassed two Best Picture Oscar winners: Francis Ford Coppola’s The Godfather – that’s the little 1972 movie starring Marlon Brando, Al Pacino, James Caan, and Diane Keaton – and another 1994 release, the Robert Zemeckis-directed Tom Hanks vehicle Forrest Gump.
+By Sunday evening, The Lion King will also have surpassed two Best Picture Oscar winners: Francis Ford Coppola’s The Godfather (1972), starring Marlon Brando, Al Pacino, James Caan, and Diane Keaton, and another 1994 release, the Robert Zemeckis-directed Tom Hanks vehicle Forrest Gump.